-This is precisely why I love Bette so much though, she can let you see the inner workings of her characters; she makes them more complex/human than they may have appeared on paper or possibly when played by another actress.
+This is precisely why I love Bette so much though as an actress, she can let you see the inner workings of her characters.
+Bette makes her characters more complex and more human than they may have appeared on paper, or possibly appeared when played by another actress.

 Fanny marries the kindly Job Skeffington(Claude Rains, delivering one of his most heartbreaking performances)after her brother Trippy(Richard Waring)embezzles money from him.
 Fanny hopes that her new marriage will allow her access to money which he can pass to her brother.
 When Trippy (who hates Job)learns what she has done, he leaves home in disgust and is killed in the First World War.
 Grief stricken by his death, Fanny withholds any affection she once had for Job from him.

 Fanny devotes herself to parties and spending time with a number of other men.
 Job and their daughter rarely see her anymore.
 Throughout all of this Job’s love for Fanny has never wavered, and seeing him so hurt by her only makes us hate what she is doing.
 Fanny will come to learn(at great personal cost)that looks are not everything, it is the person inside who counts most.
 Love isn’t about the physical, it is really all about two souls connecting.